Guangzhou Metro: Line 12

 Line 12 currently operates in 2 separate sections, with their total length being 27.9 km.
-The 9-station western section between and and the 9-station eastern section between and except opened on 29 June 2025.
+The 9-station western section between and and the 9-station eastern section between and except opened on 29 June 2025. station opened on 13 February 2026.
 The middle section between Guangzhou Gymnasium and Ersha Island, consisting of 7 stations, is still under construction.
 All stations on the line are underground.
-Line 12 is a special case in which its signposting and line display colors are different to each other.
-The Line 12 signposting color is sea green, whilst its line information display color is brownish green.
-This is because originally, brownish green was used for Line 12, but changed to sea green during construction, and back to brownish green after.
-This has caused inconsistencies in route color, with LEDs using sea green, but brownish green used for everything else, including the official map, platform screen door colors, Line 12 route map colors, station numbering colors, and more.